5aubermann/webDEX/README.md

 ## Setup

 ### MM2.json
-This file needs to be edited with your own wallet passphrase (seed).
+This file needs to be edited with your own wallet passphrase (seed) and any rpc_password.

 See MM2_example.json example.
 ```